ArlonTuazon/readMe-generator/newReadMe/newREADME.md

   ## Contributing
-     *If you want to contribute, please follow the guidelinse.*
+     *If you want to contribute, please follow the guidelinse.* contribute
-     Whatever you want

   ## Tests
-     *Instruction on how to run this projec:* use npm
+     *Instruction on how to run this projec:* run

   ## Questions
-     *If you have any questions, you may contact me on [GitHub](https://github.com/ArlonTuazon) or contact Arlon at nikka1378@yahoo.com
+     If you have any questions, you may contact me on [GitHub] (https://github.com/ArlonTuazon) or contact Arlon Tuazon at nikka1378@yahoo.com
      ![picture](https://github.com/ArlonTuazon.png?size=80)